Yer1k/opioid_causal_inference/20_intermediate_files/readme.md

 #### 3. Vital_clean.csv is the file that contains the vital statistics data for each county in the US

 #### 4. Wapo_clean.csv is the file that contains the Washington Post data for each county in the US

+#### 5. Analysis_df.csv is the final, cleaned, and merged version of the dataset for the analysis